By Ted McIntyre

 Many manufacturers and builders are trying to stay ahead of the curve.
 “Imposed water conservation measures are certainly a possibility in the future as an extension of government strategy of working toward net-zero-energy buildings,” concedes Roya Khaleeli, Project Manager, Sustainability, Minto Communities.
 “And a link between water consumption and greenhouse emissions is another driver to reduce overall water consumption.

 “Minto has incorporated water-conserving plumbing fixtures into all of our homes and condominiums over the past several years,” Khaleeli notes.
 “From showers and toilets to faucets, this translates into cost savings for homeowners, particularly important given the rising cost of utilities.
 At the time of initial construction in our high-rise condos, hot and cold water sub-meters are installed in each unit before plumbing systems are in place.
-The sub-meters measure monthly consumption and help reward conservation efforts by ensuring homeowners pay for what they use.
+The sub-meters measure monthly consumption and help reward water conservation efforts by ensuring homeowners pay for what they use.
 We also capture rainwater in a cistern to use for irrigation purposes in our high-rise condominiums.”

 Minto has also taken measures to conserve construction site water usage.
 At its Longbranch Phase 2 site in Toronto, where a potable water connection is unavailable, Minto collects groundwater that is filtered and reused for applications such as brick mortar and mixing concrete.